ShantanuKodgirwar/bayesreg/README.md

 # bayesreg

-Just a repository for understanding the basics of Bayesian linear regression.
-Initially, we look at the classical linear regression applied to a polynomial fitting problem, which is followed by the Bayesian approach.
+Just a repository for understanding the basics of Bayesian linear regression by applying it to a simple polynomial fitting problem.

 ## Installing dependencies